Traditional Pension Plan Refunding from the Traditional Pension plan

 - You choose to take a refund of your account

 - You receive a retirement benefit

-- You attain age 70½, at which time you must take a refund or begin receiving a retirement benefit (if eligible)
+- You attain the Required Minimum Distribution age at which time you must take a refund or begin receiving a retirement benefit (if eligible)

 - Or until your death, at which time your money with be paid to your beneficiaries and/or dependents (see the Survivor Benefits leaflet for more detail)

 Benefits of leaving your account on deposit with OPERS